-Every month, thousands of GVEA members round up their bills to the nearest dollar.
-Members pay an approximately $6 per year to the Good¢ents program.
+Every month, thousands of Golden Valley Electric Association (GVEA) members round up their bills to the nearest dollar.
+Members pay approximately $6 per year to the Good¢ents program.
 North Star Imagination Library encourages literacy by putting books in the hands of Interior preschoolers – they are just one of many local nonprofits that benefit from the Good¢ents program.
 Thank you, GVEA members!

 Building a Stronger Community

 Good¢ents is a voluntary round up program funded by the members of Golden Valley Electric Association.
 It began on March 1, 2011.